abayomipopoola/abayomipopoola/src/content/blog/littles-law-scaling-web-servers/index.md

 Languages like **Go** and **Erlang** provide lightweight threads _(Go's goroutines, and Erlang's processes)_.
 Similarly, the relatively new OpenJDK's Project Loom introduces this functionality for Java 19 and later versions.
 These threads are managed by the language or library runtime, not the OS, allowing for more efficient scheduling.

 Lightweight threads offer many advantages similar to traditional OS threads, including a straightforward control flow and the capability to block and wait for resources while permitting other threads to operate on the CPU.
 However, unlike traditional threads, lightweight threads are not managed by the OS, leading to quicker context-switching and reduced system resource consumption.
 Consequently, a single machine can efficiently manage millions of these threads.
 This offers a distinct advantage.
 The runtime, having a deeper understanding of the thread's purpose and behaviour, can often outperform the OS in scheduling decisions.
-It recognizes that these threads operate in short bursts and frequently block, a behaviour not typical of heavyweight threads.
+It recognises that these threads operate in short bursts and frequently block, a behaviour not typical of heavyweight threads.
 This knowledge allows the runtime to employ an _M:N_ scheduling model, where a larger number of lightweight threads _(M)_ are mapped onto a smaller number of OS threads _(N)_.

-In essence, lightweight threads offer a path to maximize hardware efficiency without compromising code simplicity.
+In essence, lightweight threads offer a path to maximise hardware efficiency without compromising code simplicity.

 ### Conclusion